tailsandtangles/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+Responsive design will automatically adapt to the user's device regardless of the screen size.
+Adaptive design is built on the use of static breakpoint, and the page won't be adaptive anymore once it's loaded.

 2. Describe what it means to be mobile first vs desktop first.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?